2,520: Faculty Search Rules

 c.
 The hiring manager is encouraged to engage department faculty/staff and human resources in the sourcing of candidates. d.
 All state funded positions must remain open for a minimum of 4 weeks.

 4. The hiring manager may independently review all applications and decide which candidates are selected for first (telephone) interviews.
+Interviews must be approved by Human Resources.

 6. The campus interview process must include the opportunity for a representative group of peers and/or constituents to meet with the candidates and provide feedback to the hiring manager.